KM20197/SUS_SCM/README.md

 # SUS Supply Chain Hybrid AI Benchmark (ML + RL + GA)

-This repository provides code and documentation to reproduce the simulation-based evaluation reported in the accompanying manuscript.
+This repository provides code and documentation to reproduce the simulation-based evaluation reported in the manuscript.

 ## Status of this package